orxanmammadli/leap-year-month-of-day-determiner/README.md

 # Instructions

-You will determine days_in_month function and with this function it will be be possible to print number of days for a given year baased on information if it is leap year or not.
+You will determine days_in_month function and with this function it will be be possible to print number of days for a given year baased on information if it is leap year or not(google parameters for leap year).

 ```
 days_in_month(year=2022, month=2)